-Cary L. Neiman earned a degree in Engineering and Applied Sciences from Yale University prior to a prolific career in real estate development and investment.
-Cary served as President of Hawthorn Realty Group and Founder and Chairman of Huron Partners and Coastal Hotel Group.
+Cary L. Neiman earned a degree in Engineering and Applied Sciences from Yale University prior to a career in real estate development and investment.
+Cary served as president of Hawthorn Realty Group and founder and chairman of Huron Partners and Coastal Hotel Group.

 Cary’s extensive experience in non-profit work has spanned over forty years.
-He held the position of Chairman on the Board of Trustees for the Boy Scouts of America, served on the Yale University Development Board, the Yale Alumni Schools Committee, the Choate Rosemary Hall Board of Trustees, and The International School of Monterey Board of Trustees.
-Cary has been a member of the Board of Directors for the Neighborhood Housing Services of Silicon Valley since 2011 and served on the International Board of Advisors for the The James Martin Center for Nonproliferation Studies at the Monterey Institute of International Studies since 2008.
+He served on the Yale University Development Board, the Yale Alumni Schools Committee, the Choate Rosemary Hall Board of Trustees, and The International School of Monterey Board of Trustees.
+Cary has been a member of the board of directors for the Neighborhood Housing Services of Silicon Valley since 2011 and served on the International Board of Advisors for the The James Martin Center for Nonproliferation Studies at the Monterey Institute of International Studies since 2008.
 Since 2013, he has been a member on the International Board of Advisors for the Vienna Center for Disarmament and Nonproliferation.